bojanpopic/developer.joomlatools.com/extensions/docman/custom-parameters.md

 ## Goal

-There are times when you need to be able to store and display additional information about for your documents.
-This tutorial explains how you can custom fields to a document.
-You will:
+There are times when you need to be able to add custom parameters to your documents.
+This tutorial explains how you can do so..
+You will learn how to :

 + add a ‘price’ field to a document form, in the site and administrator
 + display the price information on the frontend, in the document list and details view